alicolville/Weight-Tracker/readme.txt

 TODO:

   - Bar charts
-  - Hooks firing on a new entry
+  - Hooks firing on a new entry - what listens for: weight-measurements do we need to expand?
   - On user data, difference value
   - Weight entry forms.
 What do we do?
 Option for no weight?
+    - Modify commented out code in ws-ls-entry-form for optional weight values
   - Custom field only form
+  - Shortcodes like starting and latest weight.
+What if those weights are empty?

 = * =